reform

 Repeal Schedule 7 of the Terrorism Act!

-The power allows for people to be detained for nine hours, fingerprinted, strip searched and asked questions without a right of access to a lawyer.
+Schedule 7 allows for people to be detained for nine hours, fingerprinted, strip searched and asked questions without a right of access to a lawyer.
 It can be exercised without the need for any grounds to suspect the person is involved in terrorism, or any other criminal activity.
-This means it can be used against anyone a police, immigration or customs officer chooses and has been used disproportionately against those of Asian origin.
+This means it can be used against… Continue reading

 The British Police: getting away with murder since 1969 By Koos Couvé